1915 Vanderbilt Commodores football team: Sewanee

 The final game of the season for the 8–1 Commodores was on Thanksgiving Day in Nashville against their rival Sewanee.
 The SIAA championship was at stake.
 A shutout over the "Men From the Mountain" would complete the SIAA schedule of being unscored upon.
 Thoroughly outplayed the first two quarters as Captain Bob Dobbins and Hek Clark led the Tiger attack, intermission found the Commodores behind 3–0, the result of "Red" Herring's field goal from the 20-yard line.

 Josh Cody was selected third-team All-American.

 Dan McGugin took the team over by Engineering Hall for a little talk.
 The Commodores came back playing hard, but at the start of the fourth quarter the score was still 3–0.
 Finally a sustained drive got underway that ended with "Dough" Ray plunging in for a touchdown from the four-yard line.
 Then Tom Lipscomb and Cody blocked a punt and Pud Reyer recovered on the five-yard line.
 Again Ray scored.
 Later Zerfoss skirted end for 26 yards, and Curry followed with a 34-yard dash and a third touchdown.

-Curry was hurt from the terrible pounding by Sewanee, but he still managed the top run of the day, 80 yards for a touchdown with Cody clearing his path.
+Curry was hurt, with three broken ribs, from the terrible pounding by Sewanee, but he still managed the top run of the day, 80 yards for a touchdown with Cody clearing his path.
 The final count was 28–3, and another SIAA championship.
 Sewanee coach Harris Cope said: "I think Curry is one of the greatest players I have ever seen."
 The starting lineup was Hayes (left end), Cody (left tackle), Williams (left guard), Reyer (center), Hamilton (right guard), Lipscomb (right tackle), Cohen (right end), Curry (quarterback), Floyd (left halfback), Zerfoss (right halfback), and Wiggs (fullback).

-Postseason
+After the season

 The 1915 Vanderbilt football team scored a grand total of 514 points in 510 minutes of actual playing time, thus ranking them as a legitimate "point-a-minute" team.
 Vanderbilt averaged 51.4 points a game.
 Vanderbilt led the nation in scoring, then one of few stats kept.

 During the season Curry accounted for 118 of Vanderbilt's season total of 514 points.
 Seven out of eight newspapers voted the SIAA championship to the Commodores.
 The Atlanta Constitution declared it a tie between Vanderbilt and Georgia Tech.
 Curry (unanimously), Cohen and Cody were named All-Southern.

-In 1975, the team's manager, James G. Stahlman, organized a sixtieth reunion the weekend of the Georgia game.
+In 1975, the team's manager, James G. Stahlman, organized a 60th reunion the weekend of the Georgia game.
 Seven lettermen were present: Cohen, Dough Ray, Hubert Wiggs, Kent Morrison, Alf Adams, and Tom Zerfoss.